joshhornby/joshhornby.github.io/_posts/2025-08-22-building-lennys-vault.md

 AI systems fail in ways you can't predict.
 A prompt that worked perfectly suddenly starts producing rubbish outputs because the underlying model behaviour changed.

-I log:
-- Every prompt and response pair
-- Processing times for each agent
+I log every prompt and response pair, processing times for each agent and model versions and timestamps.
-- Model versions and timestamps

 This verbose logging saved me when OpenAI's API behaviour changed unexpectedly, causing my Content Analysis Agent to misclassify strategic discussions as tactical advice.